ngpeijiun/ngpeijiun.github.io/ml/ml-2-linear-regression-with-one-variable.md

    }
    ```

-   * $ \alpha $ = learning rate controls how big a step we take downhill with creating descent
+   * $ \alpha $ = learning rate controls how big a step we take downhill with gradient descent

 3. Simultaneously update $ { \theta  }_{ 0 },{ \theta  }_{ 1 } $